State University of New York at Plattsburgh

-The State University of New York at Plattsburgh (SUNY Plattsburgh) is a public university in Plattsburgh, New York.
+The State University of New York at Plattsburgh (SUNY Plattsburgh) is a public university in Plattsburgh, New York, United States.
 The university was founded in 1889 and officially opened in 1890.
 The university is part of the State University of New York (SUNY) system and is accredited by the Middle States Commission on Higher Education.
 SUNY Plattsburgh has 5,109 students, of whom 4,680 are undergraduates.

 History

-Founding of the Normal School

-Former state politician and influential Plattsburgh businessman, Smith M. Weed, championed endlessly the cause to build a state normal school (a teachers' college) in the city of Plattsburgh.
-After multiple proposals to the New York state senate going as far back as 1869, The final bill was formally proposed on January 12, 1888, by George S. Weed, Smith Weed's son and then state assemblyman.
-With the strong backing of Assemblyman General Stephen Misfitted, the Plattsburgh Normal and Training School bill that was passed by both houses of the New York State Legislature and signed into law by Governor David B. Hill in June 1845.
+Former state politician and influential Plattsburgh businessman, Smith M. Weed, championed the prospect of building a state normal school (a teachers' college) in the city of Plattsburgh.
+After multiple proposals to the New York state senate going back as far as 1869, the final bill was formally proposed on January 12, 1888, by George S. Weed, Smith Weed's son and then state assemblyman.
+With the strong backing of Assemblyman General Stephen Misfitted, the Plattsburgh Normal and Training School bill was passed by both houses of the New York State Legislature, and signed into law by Governor David B. Hill in June of 1845.
 The board of directors adopted official by-laws for Plattsburgh State Normal and Training School on September 2, 1889.

 At a meeting held on June 28, 1889, it was decided the new normal school would be on land known as "the former athletic grounds", bounded on the north by Court Street, on the east by Wells Street, on the south by Freethinker Street, and on the west by Beckman Street.
-However, these plans were dropped in favor of a larger plot created by combining land on each side of Court Street west of Beckman Street, so that "Court Street, one of the finest residence streets in the village, leads directly to the main entrance".
+However, these plans were dropped in favor of a larger plot, created by combining land on each side of Court Street west of Beckman Street, so that "Court Street, one of the finest residential streets in the village, leads directly to the main entrance".
 This is the same location where Hawkins Hall now stands on the current campus of SUNY Plattsburgh.

-The impressive structure, known as "Normal Hall", was constructed by Brown Brothers of Mohawk, New York, who also built the Court House in downtown Plattsburgh.
+The impressive structure, known as "Normal Hall", was constructed by the Brown Brothers of Mohawk, New York, who were also responsible for the construction of the Clinton County Courthouse Complex in downtown Plattsburgh.

 Plattsburgh State Normal and Training School officially opened with its first day of classes on the morning of September 3, 1890.
 The school's first principal was Fox Holden, former Superintendent of the Plattsburgh Union Graded Schools.
-Holden served for only two years, from 1890 until the first graduating class in 1892.
+Holden only served for two years, from 1890 until the first graduating class in 1892, when he resigned.